Skip to main content

 The Six-Phase Workflow

 The workflow has six phases.
 The first three gather context; the last three act on it.
 Phase 1 — Bug Intake.
 The agent pulls the bug ticket (or accepts a description), selects the relevant CoreStory project, and creates a dedicated investigation conversation.
 This conversation persists as institutional knowledge.
-Phase 2 — Oracle Phase.
+Phase 2 — Expert Phase.
 The agent queries CoreStory to understand how the system is supposed to work: which files implement the affected feature, what data structures and invariants are involved, and what design history exists.
 This happens before looking at code.
 Phase 3 — Navigator Phase.
 The agent asks CoreStory to map the bug’s symptoms to specific code paths, generate ranked root cause hypotheses, and identify exact files and methods to investigate.
 Phase 4 — Test-First Investigation.
 The agent writes a failing test that reproduces the bug before reading any implementation code.
 It validates the test with CoreStory, then reads the identified code to pinpoint the root cause.
 Phase 5 — Solution Development.
 The agent implements a minimal fix, verifies the test passes, validates the fix with CoreStory against architectural constraints, adds edge case tests, and runs the full test suite.
 Phase 6 — Completion.
 The agent updates the ticket, commits with a structured message explaining the root cause and fix rationale, renames the CoreStory conversation to mark it resolved, and reports results.

 CoreStory MCP Tools Used